davidwardan/BeirutCP_Classifier/README.md

 ######
 This work was part of my Master's thesis project at the American University of Beirut (AUB).
 The project aimed to predict the construction period of buildings in Beirut using street-view images.
-The project was supervised by Prof. Mayssa Dabaghi, Prof. Sirine Taleb, and Prof. Aram Yeretzian.
+This work was supervised by Prof. Mayssa Dabaghi, Prof. Sirine Taleb, and Prof. Aram Yeretzian.
 ######
 The repository contains the code for the following tasks:
 1. Data Preprocessing